blaineventurine/home-automation-docker/README.md

     iptables -t nat -I PREROUTING -i br0 -p udp -s <IP of PiHole host machine> --dport 53 -j ACCEPT

 When you get it up and running, [this](https://discourse.pi-hole.net/t/update-the-best-blocking-lists-for-the-pi-hole-dns-ad-blockers-interesting-combination/13620) is a good place to start looking for information on blocklists.

+You may also need to edit your `/etc/resolv.conf` file on your host machine and make sure the IP address in there points to the right place.
+Also, once PiHole is set up properly, you don't have access to DNS name resolution if it goes down.
+If you need spin down PiHole and then attempt to access a website by name (or do a `docker-compose up`), it probably won't work.
+Editing the `resolv.conf` file and adding an entry pointing to Google or Cloudflare's resolvers will give you DNS resolution again.
+Once PiHole is back up, put the IP address back to what it should be.

 ## Duplicati